mechcloud/mechcloud-site-content/mechcloud/turbine_plus/real-time-sync-aws.md

 # Real time sync of AWS cloud assets

 ## Overall setup
+Purpose of this setup is to deliver [AWS eventbrige events](https://docs.aws.amazon.com/eventbridge/latest/userguide/event-types.html) for supported resource types to a Mechcloud Redis channel/topc (`topic-account-management-events-<aws_account_number>`) which is created after sync is enabled for a cloud account.
+This setup is just one way of delivering AWS management events to Turbine+ and may not be an optimal setup.
+So you may do it in a different way as far as end result is same.

 ![AWS assets real time sync](https://raw.githubusercontent.com/mechcloud/mechcloud-site-content/master/images/mechcloud/turbine/design/real-time-sync-aws.svg)

 ## Sync vs discovery
 ### Sync
-* Using sync a cloud provider notifies Turbine+ whenever a cloud asset is created, modified or terminated.
+* Using sync a cloud provider notifies Turbine+ whenever a cloud service/asset is created, modified or terminated.
 * Sync is triggered by a cloud provider and it's meant for incremental updates ONLY.
 * It is unidirectional (cloud provider to Turbine+) at this (v2.0.0) moment.
 * In order to setup sync, it should be manually enabled for a cloud account from cloud account context menu as shown below after following steps required on cloud provider side (described in a later section below).